It’s a bold new era for emoji at Google and Microsoft

 Over at Microsoft, the company is completely overhauling its emoji in a massive update that will arrive later this year.
 Microsoft is known for having some of the flattest emoji of all, drawn with thick outlines to increase legibility.
 Now, Microsoft is embracing maximalism and big personality.

 Its new emoji are 3D, and most are animated.
-The face emoji almost look like claymation, because all of the heads have been purposefully created with an imperfect circle.
-“People aren’t perfect, so why should our graphical representations be?” writes Claire Anderson, Art Director & Emojiologist at Microsoft in a press release.
+The face emoji almost look like claymation because all the heads have been purposefully created with an imperfect circle.
+“People aren’t perfect, so why should our graphical representations be?” writes Claire Anderson, Art Director & Emojiologist at Microsoft, in a press release.

 I’m totally in love with the little guys!
 They look downright cinematic, like the world of emoji was remade through a Pixar-level production process.
 The Microsoft mascot Clippy, who will be the new paper clip emoji, has never looked better.